tessel/t2-docs/API/Hardware_API.md

 ### Digital pins

-A digital pin (any pin other than 3.3V and GND on Tessel 2) is either high (on/3.3V) or low (off/0V).
-On both of ports A and B, all pins are pulled high to 3.3V by default.
+A digital pin is either high (on/3.3V) or low (off/0V).
+Any pin on both ports A and B, other than 3.3V and GND, can be used be used as a digital pin.
+All pins are pulled high to 3.3V by default.

 **pin.write:**